-West Camel is a pleasant village straddling the River Cam, with an attractive Village Green, an old Tythe Barn and an historic Parish Church.
-West Camel people are very friendly, and there is a an excellent community spirit.
+This is a pleasant village, straddling the river Cam, and with an attractive Village Green, an old Tythe Barn and an historic Parish Church.
 Over the years, villagers have raised a large amount of money for local projects, including a playing field with children’s play equipment and a multi-purpose sports court.
 The most ambitious project was the Davis Hall, an excellent facility opened in 2001, where most village activities now take place.

-You will find much of interest in West Camel.
-There is a network of footpaths, and the famous Leland Trail passes through the village.

-We invite you to find out more about the village, its people and activities by exploring this web site.
+We invite you to find out more about the village, its people, and activities by exploring this web site.
 And if you pass this way, please drop in!